Fantastic-4-Devs/AbstractHacks/README.md

 <p align="center">
     ✨ Welcome to Abstract Hacks ✨ <br />
    Giving you the experience of visiting the artistically themed museum and music art-room.
-Get to know about different bugs and enjoy music out of your artwork
+Solve a small puzzle about bugs and enjoy music out of your artwork.
 </p>
 <br />